-I can't speak for the call charges or labor costs but as for the R-22, it's not his fault and you are not alone.
-This trend is going to get worse in time and eventually, you will be purchasing a 410a system to replace it.
-This is no accident and with the money you'd spend on keeping the R-22 unit, there would be no sense in stretching out the inevitable.
+I can't speak for the call charges or labor costs, but as for R-22, it's not his fault and you are not alone.
+This trend is going to get worse in time, and eventually, you will be purchasing a 410a system to replace it.
+This is no accident, and with the money you'd spend on keeping the R-22 unit, there would be no sense in stretching out the inevitable.

-Let's take a look at the what, when, why, and how much the phasing out of R-22 is making your A/C repair costs skyrocket.
+Let's take a look at the "what, when, why, and how much" of the phasing out of the R-22 system and why this trend is making your A/C repair costs skyrocket.